Major Functions

 Resolution of failing financial Institutions

-Although no Central Bank or a government could guarantee safety of all transactions or institutions in the financial system, the Central Bank’s attempt is to ensure that the financial system as a whole remain stable.
-If there is any non-viable institution, the Central Bank as the regulator intervenes to resolve such institution safely, minimising the impact of possible adverse consequences of such institution failure on the broader economy.
-In financial crises there could be many bail outs of failing institutions at the expense of tax payers’ money.
-Resolution attempts to change the burden of possible institutional failures from tax payers to shareholders and unsecured creditors of the failing institution.
+Although no Central Bank or a government could guarantee safety of all transactions or institutions in the financial system, the Central Bank’s attempt is to ensure that the financial system as a whole remains stable.
+If there is any non-viable financial institution, the Central Bank as the resolution authority intervenes to resolve such institution safely, minimising the impact of possible adverse consequences of such institution’s failure on the broader economy.
+The Central Bank of Sri Lanka’s (CBSL) resolution approach includes proactive oversight, risk monitoring and crisis management, aiming to reduce disruptions from failing financial institutions.
+Empowered by the Central Bank Act No.16 of 2023, CBSL can manage distressed financial institutions without burdening taxpayers and instead holding shareholders and unsecured creditors responsible.
+CBSL’s resolution framework employs tools such as appointment of an administrator, asset transfers, mergers and liquidations to reinforce market discipline, uphold public trust and enhance the resilience of Sri Lanka’s financial system.

 Financial Market Infrastructure Supervision